lEscanore/giveth-docs/dapps/introTrace.md

 To learn more about the Giveth Bridge head over to the documentation **here**(will add internal link).
 There is also a [wonderful medium article](https://medium.com/giveth/tackling-ethereum-scalability-issues-29bd700b5060) from 2017, that identifies the major scalability issues of that era in crypto and how we found a solution.

 ### Development
-You can follow the development on [Github](https://github.com/Giveth/giveth-dapp), read more in this documentation(add internal link) or join our contributors channel in [Discord](https://discord.gg/qf7XZ48gCU).
+You can follow the development on [Github](https://github.com/Giveth/giveth-dapp), read our regular [updates on Medium](https://medium.com/giveth) or join our contributors channel in [Discord](https://discord.gg/qf7XZ48gCU).
 Our meetings are on the [Giveth calendar](https://calendar.google.com/calendar/embed?src=givethdotio@gmail.com&pli=1) and you are welcome to join!